COVID-19 UPDATE – 5 January 2021:

 When someone is ill it’s not just the patient who is affected.
 Life can be turned upside down for the rest of the family and for friends and carers.

-Our main reception is open from 9am – 5pm on weekdays.
+Our main reception is normally open from 9am – 5pm on weekdays.
+Currently, a member of staff is only on duty from 9am – 1pm.
 If you are visiting the hospice at these times, please come to reception on arrival and sign in.

 When reception is closed, please use the intercom at the main reception door.
 The hospice staff will open the door for you.
 Make your way through the door into the main reception area and then turn right, use the lift or down the stairs and through the double doors.
 Please report to the inpatient reception.
 They will be happy to help you.